Gil Gerard: Personal life and death

-By the end of the 1980s, Gerard had been married and divorced four times.
+By the end of the 1980s, Gerard had been married five times and divorced four times.
 His first marriage, in the 1960s to a secretary in his home state of Arkansas, lasted just eight months.
-After moving to New York to pursue his acting ambitions, his second marriage to a bank executive was equally troubled though lasted (on and off) for seven years.
+After moving to New York to pursue his acting ambitions, his second marriage to a bank executive was equally troubled though it lasted (on and off) for seven years.
 Following his move to Los Angeles in the late 1970s, he married model/actress Connie Sellecca in 1979.
-Their son, Gilbert Vincent Gerard, or "Gib", was born in 1981.
-Their seven-year marriage began to disintegrate following the cancellation of Gerard's show Buck Rogers in the 25th Century and his increasing addictions to drugs, alcohol, and overeating.
+Their son, Gilbert Vincent Gerard, or "Gib", was born in 1981 but the marriage began to disintegrate following the cancellation of Gerard's show Buck Rogers in the 25th Century and his increasing addictions to drugs, alcohol, and overeating.
 The marriage was formally dissolved in 1987, following a bitter custody battle which gave Sellecca main custody of their son.
 Gerard married again the same year, to interior designer Bobi Leonard, though the marriage lasted only a year and was then formally dissolved in 1989.
+His fifth wife was Janet Gerard, to whom he was married for 18 years until his death in 2025.
+The couple resided in northern Georgia.

-Gerard has been frank about his battle with addictions.
+Gerard was frank about his battle with addictions.
 Although he went through recovery for his addiction to cocaine and alcohol, following his divorce from Sellecca in the mid 1980s, his compulsive eating habits increased and he would find himself devouring unhealthy portions of junk food.
 By 1988, he weighed 300 lbs and used a self-help treatment for his addiction, though he estimated that his weight problem had cost him work opportunities in the region of a million dollars.
 By 1990, he weighed 220 lbs.

+On December 16, 2025, Gerard's wife, Janet, announced on Facebook that he had died earlier that day following a "rare and viciously aggressive form of cancer".
+He was 82.